microtwitch/TmiReceiver/README.md

 # TMI Receiver

-Reads Twitch Chat and sends messages to clients via gRPC.
+Reads Twitch Chat and sends messages to clients via redis pub/sub.

 ## Usage

-View [TmiReceiverInterface](https://github.com/microtwitch/TmiReceiverInterface) for protobuf bindings.
+Clients can request channels by sending SUBSCRIBE tmiReceiver {channel}
+The messages then get published to tmiReceiver.{channel}